QuantEcon/lecture-source-py/source/rst/arma.rst

 Analysis in the frequency domain is also called spectral analysis

-In essence, the spectral analysis provides an alternative representation of the autocovariance function of a covariance stationary process
+In essence, spectral analysis provides an alternative representation of the autocovariance function of a covariance stationary process

 Having a second representation of this important object